patchadevikasai/Vidtub/README.md

-# Python Video Editing Tool
+# Video Editing Application using Python

 This project is a Python-based video editing tool that allows users to perform various video editing tasks, including trimming, merging, adjusting speed, adding background music, embedding subtitles, and using speech recognition to generate subtitles.